 Miriam Malament

-Miriam Malament is a Master’s Degree candidate in Economics at Universidad de San Andrés.
-Her academic focus is on behavioral economics, and her current research explores the impact of compulsory voting laws on youth electoral behavior in Argentina, particularly in the context of minimal enforcement penalties.
-This work examines the behavioral effects of early voting and its potential policy implications for youth political participation and electoral legislation.
+Miriam Malament holds a Master’s Degree in Economics from Universidad de San Andrés.
+Her academic focus is on applied economics, and her thesis explored the impact of compulsory voting laws on youth electoral behavior in Argentina, particularly in the context of minimal enforcement penalties.
+This work examined the behavioral effects of early voting and its potential policy implications for youth political participation and electoral legislation.
+Miriam’s academic journey was characterized by her commitment to blending rigorous data analysis with insightful policy implications.
+Her experience as a research assistant in various economic fields equipped her with the tools to navigate and interpret complex economic and political scenarios effectively.
+Her research uncovered significant behavioral effects, suggesting that implementing cost-effective policies could notably increase democratic engagement—particularly among youth—both in Argentina and beyond.